 Join Antonia Estela Pérez Rojas and Franklin Street Works for a walking tour of Mill River Park where Antonia will help us discover medicinal plants that are underfoot in our everyday lives.
 The walk will be followed by a workshop and wine reception at Franklin Street Works where participants will make their own herbal tinctures.
 This free, public event is on July 27 from 4-6pm and is part of FSW’s summer garden and exhibition programming.

-This workshop will begin at 4:00 PM with a walk to Mill River at 4:10 PM.
-At 5:15 PM, groups will be back at FSW to create tinctures.
-Chilled complimentary wines will also be served after the walk.
+The event will begin at 4:00 PM with a walk to Mill River at 4:10 PM.
+At 5:15 PM we will head back at FSW to make our own tinctures!
+Chilled complimentary wines will be served at FSW after the walk.